icing/mod_md/README.md

 `MDPortMap map1 [ map2 ]`<BR/>
 Default: `http:80 https:443`

-With MDPortMap you can clarify on which _local_ port `http` and `https` request arrive - should your server set behind a portmapper, such as an internet modem or a firewall.
+With MDPortMap you can clarify on which _local_ port `http` and `https` request arrive - should your server set behind a port mapper, such as an internet modem or a firewall.

 If you use `-` for the local port, it indicates that this protocol is not available from the internet.
 For example, your Apache might listen to port 80, but your firewall might block it. `mod_md` needs to know this because it means that Let's Encrypt cannot send `http:` requests to your server.